 Photo by: Shutterstock

-Planning a household budget can be overwhelming.
-But like with any type of goal setting and especially for New Year’s Resolutions, don’t try to accomplish everything.
+Planning a household budget can be overwhelming, but like any New Year’s Resolution, don’t try to accomplish everything all at once.
 Choose at least one to two from the list that you can feasibly try to accomplish for the year and go from there.

 1. Create a Budget and Stick to it.

 Another easy way to help maintain and stick with your budget is through couponing and bargain shopping.
 Although I don’t consider myself an “extreme couponer,” I definitely try to shop at places where coupons are welcomed.
-Also, before I go to a certain store, I will search the weekly ad circulars for specials at deals, whether local or online, to ensure I get the best bang for my buck.
-I’ve seen plenty of items at high-end retail stores, but somehow I found a way to still get the look I wanted but at a more affordable price and without sacrificing quality.
+Also, before I go to a certain store, I will search for deals, whether local or online, to ensure I get the best bang for my buck.
+I’ve seen plenty of items at high-end retail stores, but somehow I found a way to still get the look I wanted but at a more affordable price without sacrificing quality.

 Remember to turn off the lights when you leave the room, and unplug electronics when they’re not in use.
 I came home the other day and realized the porch light had been on overnight.
 That was obviously a waste of electricity and will likely add more usage to the utility bill.
 Have some fun with it and take it a step further by turning it into a challenge for you and the family as a friendly competition.
 For more great and useful tips for making your home more energy efficient, check out these guides.